 Step aside, princesses.
-This year, superheros will be the most popular Halloween costume choice.
-According the the National Retail Federation (NRF), it’s estimated 3 million kids will dress up as superheros, usurping princesses for the first time in 11 years.
+This year, superheroes will be the most popular Halloween costume choice.
+According the the National Retail Federation (NRF), it’s estimated 3 million kids will dress up as superheroes, usurping princesses for the first time in 11 years.

 Image via Popsugar

 1. Ghostbusters: With the release of the re-vamped, all-female Ghostbusters film, it’s no surprise that 2016 will see a lot of tan jumpsuits.
 Luckily, this costume is very easy to make from thrift store materials like beige pants and shirts and chunky black boots.
 Add details to your jumpsuit with colored tape.
 Spray paint water guns black and you’re set!

 2. Pokemon GO Trainers: Another not-so-surprising trend this year is the colorfully-clad trainers from the Pokemon GO game.
 Whether you’re team yellow, blue or red, you’ll be able to make your costume for very little green since the outfits primarily consist of leggings, shorts, jackets and hats.
 Paint a soccer ball to look like a Pokeball and strap on a backpack for the finishing touches.